Politics and Governance

 Researchers: Sierra C. Woodruff, Megan Mullin & Malini Roy

-The researchers argue that good characteristics of coastal adaptation – subtractability, excludability, heterogeneity, joint production, and capital intensity – create political opportunities for application of financing mechanisms such as property taxes, district-level finance, and bonds.
+The researchers argue that good characteristics of coastal adaptation – subtractability, excludability, heterogeneity, joint production, and capital intensity – create political opportunities for the application of financing mechanisms such as property taxes, district-level finance, and bonds.
 Exploring the good characteristics of an adaptation strategy can help communities identify an appropriate and feasible mechanism for financing it.

 Researcher: Megan Mullin